 Since the Fed funds futures are publicly reported, the price for interest-rate sensitive investments will quickly be reflected in that information.
 For example, if the Fed funds futures reveal that investors expect interest rates to rise in the near future, the prices for bonds and bond funds may fall at the open of trading on that same day.
 If you're not able to stay ahead of the market, you won't be able to take advantage of price changes.

-It's also important to note that Fed funds futures reflect the opinions of investors trading the futures markets.
+It's also important to note that Fed funds futures reflect the opinions of investors trading in the futures markets.
 This means that the futures may or may not reflect what will actually occur.
 If Fed funds futures predict a rise in interest rates, this is not a guarantee that the Fed will actually increase the Fed funds rate.

 In summary, Fed funds futures are used by traders for making short-term investment decisions.
 This type of investment approach is speculative and it is not appropriate for most long-term investors.